Subject38/bemapi/readme.md

 Aside from basics such as the points achieved, each game will have different attributes required, as documented in game-specific sections below.
 The response to the records request should be a JSON object with a "records" attribute.
 The "records" attribute should be a list of zero or more record objects that fit the criteria of the object type.
 Each record object should have the following attributes at minimum:

-* ``card`` – The 16 character card ID identifying this user as a string.
-In the case that a user has multiple cards associated with an account, the card ID used to request records from the user should be returned.
-For 'song' and 'server' ID lookups, this should return the first card registered to the account.
+* ``cards`` – A list of 16 character card ID strings associated with the user that owns this record.
+In many cases, there will be the single card ID that identifies a user on this server.
+In the case that a user has multiple cards associated with an account, each card ID should be returned.
+In the case of an anonymous score, this list should be empty.
 * ``song`` – The game identifier for the song this record belongs to as a string.
 May be version specific, so parsing it is up to the client based on the requested game/version.
 * ``chart`` – The game identifier for the chart this record belongs to as a string.
 May be version specific as above.
 * ``points`` – The number of points earned for this record as an integer.